 Possible Side Effects of Radiation Treatment for Brain Tumors

 Most radiation oncologists see their patients at least once a week while the patient is receiving treatment.
-This visit with the healthcare team serves as an opportunity to ask questions, discuss any side effects, and make a plan to help manage the side effects.
-However, you can report concerning symptoms any time to your treatment team.
+This visit with the healthcare team is an opportunity to ask questions, talk about any side effects, and to make a plan to manage side effects.
+However, you can report concerning symptoms at any time to your treatment team.

 Acute (Short Term) Side Effects

 The following list includes some of the most common side effects of radiation therapy for brain tumors.
 Remember that the treatment can affect each patient differently, and you may not experience these particular side effects.
 Talk with your radiation oncologist and health care team about what you can expect from your specific treatment.

 - Fatigue is very common with radiation treatment and tends to begin a few weeks into therapy.
 Fatigue typically resolves slowly over the weeks and months following treatment.